Tennessee in the American Civil War: Aftermath

 The Banner urged its readers to ignore the presidential election and direct their energy into building "a local movement here at home" to end Republican rule.

 According to the 1860 census, African Americans made up only 25% of Tennessee's population, which meant they could not dominate politics.
 Only a few African Americans served in the Tennessee legislature during Reconstruction, and not many more as state and city officers.
 However, the Nashville Banner may have been reacting to increased participation by African Americans on that city's council, where they held about one-third of the seats.
-Tennessee has strong Confederate memories (based in West Tennessee and Middle Tennessee), which focused on the Lost Cause theme of heroic defense of traditional liberties.
-To a lesser extent Tennesseans celebrate Unionist memories based in East Tennessee and among blacks.
+Tennessee has strong Confederate memories, which focused on the Lost Cause theme of heroic defense of traditional liberties.